 Exceptions to the Ban

-- Residency Renewals: If you already hold a valid residency permit for an address in a closed neighborhood, you can usually renew it.
+- Residency Renewals: If you already live there and have a valid permit, you can usually renew it.

 Important Considerations for Renters and Buyers